-At the special roundtable, “Financing the Future” hosted by NRPA and the Urban Institute on September 27th in Washington, D.C., one comment in particular came through loud and clear: There are no more boxes to think outside of anymore.
+At the special roundtable, “Financing the Future” hosted by NRPA and the Urban Institute in September, one comment in particular came through loud and clear: There are no more boxes to think outside of anymore.
 How true.
 In a full day of frank and passionate exchanges among not only parks professionals and advocates, but also mayors of U.S. cities, speaker after speaker offered ideas, insight, and counsel for what ails the financing of parks and recreation in America.
 Not everyone agreed with each other, and that was good.
 Much common ground was identified, which more than ever is crucial for moving forward.

 NRPA and the Urban Institute, with cooperation from the National Association of Counties and the National League of Cities, partnered to bring high level decision makers together in one setting to tackle this most vexing of issues facing parks today—how to ensure that there is sustainable long-term funding for public parks.

 Having the four current and former mayors discussing their struggles to reconcile idealism with political reality provided the dimension needed to ensure the conversation stayed outside the much lamented “box.”
 With representatives from the highest level of virtually every corner of the world affecting parks—agency directors, citizen advocates, think tanks, vendors, the Federal Reserve’s Board of Governors, philanthropists, architects, the White House, hospitality, and the National Park Service—no idea went unexamined, but many were challenged.

 The organizers, NRPA and UI, intend to take the lessons learned and the questions posed in the day-long roundtable sessions to craft a research and action agenda for moving forward.
 This working discussion will serve as the basis to craft new knowledge and resources for parks and recreation professionals and advocates.